symfony/symfony-docs/components/lock.rst

         // the table could not be created for some reason }

-A great way to set up the table on production is to call the method on a dev enviroment, then generate a migration:
+A great way to set up the table in production is to call the ``createTable()`` method in your local computer and then generate a :ref:`database migration <doctrine-creating-the-database-tables-schema>`:

 .. code-block:: terminal